zonxa/seal/UsingSeal.md

 First, the app must select the set of key servers it intends to use.
 Each key server registers its name, public key, and URL onchain by creating a `KeyServer` object.
 To reference a key server, use the object ID of its corresponding `KeyServer`.
 A common approach for app developers is to use a fixed, preconfigured set of key servers within their app.
 Alternatively, the app can support a dynamic selection of key servers, for example, allowing users to choose which servers to use.
 In this case, the app should display a list of available key servers along with their URLs.
 After the user selects one or more servers, the app must verify that each provided URL corresponds to the claimed key server.

+A key server may be used multiple times to enable weighting, which allows the app to specify how many times a key server can contribute towards reaching the decryption threshold.
+This is useful for scenarios where some key servers are more reliable or trusted than others, or when the app wants to ensure that certain key servers are always included in the decryption process.

 > [!IMPORTANT]
 > Anyone can create an onchain `KeyServer` object that references a known URL (such as `seal.mystenlabs.com`) but uses a different public key.
 To prevent impersonation, the SDK performs a verification step: it fetches the object ID from the server’s `/v1/service` endpoint and compares it with the object ID registered onchain.